Admission Steps for Non-US/International Students

 - All students who have not earned a US high school diploma, have not taken college level English in the US, or do not have adequate AP, SAT, or ACT scores will need to take the Accuplacer ESL test (reading, language use, sentence meaning, and listening).

 - Health Technologies program applicants should consult with a Health Tech advisor to go over additional testing requirements.

-- Testing is in Wynn Center (Building 10), room 10-300.
+- Testing is in Wynn Center (Building 10), room 10-300 by appointment.
 Bring a photo ID and your student ID number.
 Schedules and test prep materials are online.